 Chondrosarcomas may develop, most commonly in long bones and pelvis, though they can also occur in the skull.
 Those with Maffucci syndrome also face an increased risk of other cancers, such as ovarian or liver cancer.
 Generally, individuals with Maffucci syndrome can expect a normal lifespan, and their intelligence remains unaffected.

 The diagnosis of Maffucci syndrome happens through physical examination, detailed assessment of a person’s medical history and radiologic assessment.
-Furthermore, surgical removal of skin lesions and a study of it helps confirm the presence of enchondromas.
+Diagnosis is supported by imaging studies, and biopsy of bone lesions may be performed when malignant transformation is suspected.

 Maffucci syndrome is not inherited and occurs due to somatic mutation in the body.
 The change in cells is thought to occur in a cell during early development, before birth.